 Background: Since October 2002, FinCEN has provided financial institutions with the capability of electronically filing BSA reports through its system called BSA E-Filing.
 Effective August 2011, the system was expanded to support individuals filing the Report of Foreign Bank and Financial Accounts (FBAR) report.
 BSA E-Filing is a secure, Web-based electronic filing system.
 It is a flexible solution for financial institutions or individuals, whether they file one BSA report or thousands.
 BSA E-Filing is an accessible service that filers can access by using their existing internet connections regardless of connection speed.
 In addition, it is designed to minimize filing errors and provide enhanced feedback to filing institutions or individuals, thereby providing a significant improvement in data quality.

-BSA E-Filing, which is provided free of charge, features streamlined BSA information submission; faster routing of information to law enforcement; greater data security and privacy compared with paper forms; long-term cost savings to institutions, individuals, and the government; and insures compatibility with future versions of BSA reports.
+BSA E-Filing, which is provided free of charge, features streamlined BSA information submission; faster routing of information to law enforcement; greater data security and privacy compared with paper forms; long-term Start Printed Page 57800cost savings to institutions, individuals, and the government; and insures compatibility with future versions of BSA reports.

 In addition, BSA E-Filing offers the following features not available on paper: